Who’s teaching at the 47.

 Certified World Combat Association Self-Defense Instructor.

 Anna teaches traditional Okinawan karate with a focus on long-term, sustainable training: structure, balance, breath, and timing.
-In self-defense settings, she emphasizes awareness, decision-making, and techniques that work under stress — without turning class into a fear factory.
+In self-defense settings, she emphasizes awareness, decision-making, and techniques that work under stress.

 Black Belt Lineage